mohitrohilla021/mohitrohilla021/README.md

 Thanks for visiting and please go through the repositories that have been made with the real world understanding to bridge the gap between current scenarios and future demands...

+🤔 I’m looking for help for astonishing mentalities which could help me in the mission to "tranform the world into a better place to live in".

+👌 I believe in practical personility (which even have thoritical understanding upto the extend required).

 🔭 I’m currently working on Machine Learning, Deep learning and Data science.

 Linked ID: https://www.linkedin.com/in/mohit-rohilla-150995164/